Art by NW: Eduardo Fausti’s prints reflect the energy of Orcas Island

 SEATTLE ART FAIR 2025

-Two of my prints were selected by Harris Harvey Gallery Director, Sarah Harvey, to be shown at the Fair.
-The event is mainly dedicated to contemporary art in the Pacific Northwest.
-In conjunction with the Seattle Art Museum, this year will be composed by more than 100 exhibitors.
+Two of my prints were selected by Sarah Harvey, Director of Harris Harvey Gallery, to be shown at the fair.
+The event is dedicated primarily to contemporary art from the Pacific Northwest.
+Presented in conjunction with the Seattle Art Museum, this year’s fair features more than 100 exhibitors.

 Lumen Field Event Center, Seattle, WA, July 17-20, 2025, Harris Harvey Gallery Booth B11